Monsters in Dungeons & Dragons: Influence and criticism

-"I use AD&D-type fascination with teratology in a lot of my books, and I have the original Monster Manual, and the Monster Manual 2, and the Fiend Folio.
-I still collect role-playing game bestiaries, because I find that kind of fascination with the creation of the monstrous tremendously inspiring."
+I use AD&D-type fascination with teratology in a lot of my books, and I have the original Monster Manual, and the Monster Manual 2, and the Fiend Folio.
+I still collect role-playing game bestiaries, because I find that kind of fascination with the creation of the monstrous tremendously inspiring.

 References and homages to Dungeons & Dragons monsters can be found in works such as Adventure Time, and the game's monsters have inspired tributes that both celebrate and mock various creatures.
-A 2013 io9 retrospective detailed memorable monsters, and in 2018 SyFy Wire published a list of "The 9 Scariest, Most Unforgettable Monsters From Dungeons & Dragons", and in the same year Screen Rant published a list of the game's "10 Most Powerful (And 10 Weakest) Monsters, Ranked".
-Other writers have highlighted the game's more odd or eccentric creations, such as Geek.com's list of "The most underrated monsters of Advanced Dungeons & Dragons", The Escapist's list of "The Dumbest Dungeons & Dragons Monsters Ever (And How To Use Them)", and Cracked.com's "15 Idiotic Dungeons and Dragons Monsters".
+A 2013 io9 retrospective detailed memorable monsters, and in 2018 SyFy Wire published a list of "The 9 Scariest, Most Unforgettable Monsters From Dungeons & Dragons", and in the same year Screen Rant published a list of the game's "10 Most Powerful (and 10 Weakest) Monsters, Ranked".
+Other writers have highlighted the game's more odd or eccentric creations, such as Geek.com's list of "The most underrated monsters of Advanced Dungeons & Dragons", The Escapist's list of "The Dumbest Dungeons & Dragons Monsters Ever (And How To Use Them)", and Cracked.com's "The 15 Most Idiotic Monsters in Dungeons & Dragons History".
 D&Ds monsters have also been licensed as toys, like in LJN's action figures, and even candy.

 The number and variety of different monsters contributes to keeping the game interesting and forces players to think about employing diverse strategies.

 The monsters of Dungeons & Dragons have received criticism from multiple sources.
 In addition to other game elements, the presence of magical or demonic monsters has provoked moral panics among religious conservatives.
-The game's emphasis on slaying monsters has also elicited negative commentary.
+While some of the presented creatures are friendly or harmless, the game's emphasis on slaying monsters has also elicited negative commentary.
 As monsters have traditionally been defined by the number of "experience points" they award when killed, the game has been said to promote a "sociopathic" violence where the dungeon master "merely referees one imagined slaughter after another."
 Nicholas J. Mizer, in contrast, suggested that experience through combat was an in-game variation on Thorstein Veblen's theory that application of the "predatory spirit" of humans to warfare could lead to high standing in society.
+Environmental humanities scholar Matthew Chrulew summarized that the impact of "such violent imaginings and enactments" has "long been a matter of dispute", and has variously been judged "inciting or cathartic".

 Some female monsters, such as the nymph and succubus, were seen by Philip J. Clements as an instance of the sexist tropes the game draws on which presented female sexuality as inherently dangerous.